 by Nebula Haze

-These gross bugs hang out on your stems and under your leaves.
+These unique bugs hang out on your stems and under your leaves.
 They suck out the life of stems and leaves, which can start to weaken your plant if it gets too bad.
-They release a sweet sticky substance known as "honeydew" (very similar to an aphid) which can cause dark patches of mold known as sooty mold to start appearing on your plant.
+They release a sweet sticky substance known as “honeydew” (very similar to an aphid) which can cause dark patches of mold known as sooty mold to start appearing on your plant.
 The honeydew can also attract ants.

 Scales can look like different things even though they all act the same.
 Some scale insects look like growths on the plant, while some actually look like bugs.

 Either way, all scale-like insects don’t move around a whole lot after they get established.
 They just sort of hang out and steal energy from your plant.

 If you see bugs that looks like this except they’re white and crawling around, you actually have mealybugs

 The way to treat barncales or scale insects is almost exactly the same as what you would do for aphids.

 1.)
 Remove all barnacles / scales with a power sprayer

 The first step to treating this insect infestation is to remove all the bugs from your plant.
 The easiest way to do that, in my experience, is to use a “One-Hand Pressure Sprayer” to physically spray off all the bugs.
 You can also remove heavily infected parts of the plant, and you can rub them off, but I’ve found you can remove 99% of them with a power sprayer.
 To double the effectiveness, use one of the insecticides below while spraying, so you’re getting rid of them and treating the plant against future attacks at the same time.

 Fatty acid salts or insecticidal soaps can be a good choice against barncales and wax scale insects.
 They weaken the outer shell of scales but are safe to use on your plants and they don’t leave much of a residue.